 - Pass drug screening

 The first step is for one to gain a license for driving a taxi.
-One needs to find out who regulates these licenses in there area.
-One idea is to visit their local city hall for more information.
+One needs to find out who regulates these licenses in their area.
+One idea is to visit the local city hall for more information.
 Naturally, a driver’s license is also a set requirement, although additional testing may be required depending on your specific area.

 Visit your local licensing agency to apply for any licenses needed to operate a cab in your area.
 Regulations and requirements will vary from state-to-state.

 Bare essential: – Even the minimum price can be steep.
-It is suggested that one goes to a bank and attempts top get a loan to start this business.
-The price of the car and all the modifications alone can be out of many peoples price range so it might be a good idea to get some help.
+It is suggested that one goes to a bank and attempts to get a loan to start this business.
+The price of the car and all the modifications alone can be out of many people’s price range so it might be a good idea to get some help.

 Minimal exposure – There are several ways to advertise for free; however, the best way is to put signage in on the cabs themselves.

 Supplementary Equipment: – Equipment or helpful products that you can acquire to once your business is off and running:

 Special Requirements and Considerations For This Business: